apache/flink/docs/dev/table/sql/create.md

 Notes:

 - A computed column defined on a source table is computed after reading from the source, it can be used in the following SELECT query statements.
 - A computed column cannot be the target of an INSERT statement.
-In INSERT statement, the schema of SELECT clause should match the schema of target table without computed columns.
+In INSERT statements, the schema of SELECT clause should match the schema of the target table without computed columns.

 **WATERMARK**